Axiom Beta Implies Elementary Transfinite Recursion

-Simpson's construction of $L$ in $\atrset$ \cite[Section VII.4]{Simpson} consists in defining the usual ramified set hierarchy as a well founded relation on $\omega$ by Arithmetical Transfinite Recursion and then taking the collapse.
-Simpson's proof in \cite{Simpson} crucially relies on the Axiom of Countability and it is not clear if, in the presence of uncountable sets, Axiom Beta implies sufficient transfinite recursion for the full construction of $L$.
-The usual way of showing that in $\atrset$ the reals satisfy Arithmetical Transfinite Recursion is by showing it implies the comparability of well orderings, which in turn implies Arithmetical Transfinite Recursion.
-This proof, however, seems to heavily rely on the Kleene normal form for $\Pi^1_1$ predicates, which in uncountable settings is known not to necessarily hold.
-Furthermore, the implication from comparability of well orderings to Arithmetical Transfinite Recursion goes through $\Pi^1_1$ Reduction, which over theories like $\mathbf{NBG}$ is strictly stronger than the natural analogue of transfinite recursion (see \cite[Corollary 12]{Sato2}).
+Simpson's construction of $L$ in $\atrset$ \cite[Section VII.4]{Simpson} crucially relies on the Axiom of Countability: the proof consists in defining the usual ramified set hierarchy as a well founded relation on $\omega$ by Arithmetical Transfinite Recursion, the signature principle of the system $\atr$ of second order arithmetic, and then taking the collapse.
+It is therefore natural to ask whether Axiom Beta alone suffices to recover sufficient transfinite recursion for the construction of $L$ without assuming Countability, Power Set, or strong Separation principles.